 Generation of PR Value

 Other types of claims can be included and are strongly encouraged, provided there is underlying support for such claims and assertions.

-Here are the some common errors to avoid
+Here are the some common errors to avoid:

 1. Claims are supported by a client’s internal source, not an independent third party source, or are not endorsed / signed-off by appropriate client senior management.